sickOscar/jquery.kenburned/README.md

 Zoom value.
 Pretty easy.

+##Methods

+There are some methods available to call on the object returned from the plugin activation.

+####nextSlide()

+Fades out, reset the animation and restart with the next image first.

+####prevSlide()

+Same as nextSlide() but with the previous image

+##TODO

+I'd like to transform this and make it a jQuery Cycle plugin variation.
+Suggestions are welcome.

 ##License

-The code is available on github under GPL License
+The code is available on [GitHub](https://github.com/sickDevelopers/jquery.kenburned) under GPL License.